jump-dev/Ipopt.jl/README.md

 _Tested on a MacBook Pro, 10.15.7._

 1. Download Pardiso from [https://www.pardiso-project.org](https://www.pardiso-project.org)
-2. Rename the file `libpardiso-XXXXX.dylib` to `libpardiso.dylib`, and place it somewhere on your load path.
+2. Rename the file `libpardiso-XXXXX.dylib` to `libpardiso.dylib`.
+3. Place the `libpardiso.dylib` library somewhere on your load path.
    - Alternatively, if the library is located at `/full/path/libpardiso.dylib`, start Julia with `export LD_LOAD_PATH=/full/path; julia`
 4. Set the option `linear_solver` to `pardiso`: